 A powerful brand serves as a catalyst for change.
 With the Pepsi Refresh Project, Pepsico funds ideas that promise to move the world forward in six categories: Health, Arts and Culture, Food and Shelter, the Planet, Neighborhoods, and Education.
 The project promotes social engagement of people and the power of ideas.

 The Policy Challenge

 seToolbelt is an open-content resource hub that helps social entrepreneurs plan, launch, manage, and grow successful new social enterprises. seToolbelt hosts an annual competition for original tools and resources for social enterprise.
-They look for innovative, practical, real-life responses to the challenges that arise in social enterprises so that they can help make these original tools available to the wider community of social entrepreneurs.
+The organization looks for innovative, practical, real-life responses to the challenges that arise in social enterprises so that it can help make these original tools available to the wider community of social entrepreneurs.

 The Unreasonable Institute

 The Unreasonable Institute is an annual event that brings the most daring young entrepreneurs in the world together in one place where they can obtain legal advice and design consulting, form relationships with up to 30 impact-investment funds, and prepare to launch financially self-sustaining, globally scalable ventures designed to serve the needs of at least one million people.
 The goal is to put the right pieces in place to ensure that the selected participants' ventures will take flight.

 The Ashoka U Exchange connects higher education leaders with social entrepreneurs to transform education into a world-changing experience.

 The Youth Entrepreneurship Summit (YES) brings together business, government, foundation, and community leaders and young entrepreneurs to build Startup America, a White House initiative to promote high-growth entrepreneurship throughout the nation.